isographlabs/isograph/docs-website/docs/quickstart.md

 });
 ```

-Now, if you refresh, you'll see a list of Star Wars characters that show up in each movie! 🎉
+Now, if you refresh, the UI will be divided into subcomponents and look exactly the same!
+Nice! 🎉

 ## Congratulations